 Pool Mosquito Prevention Tips

 What can you do to keep mosquitoes from spoiling your next dip in the pool?
-Pool owners trying to take the bite out of their next backyard gathering can take several precautions to control mosquitoes around the pool area.
+Pool owners trying to take a bite out of their next backyard gathering can take several precautions to control mosquitoes around the pool area.

 Keep Your Pool Well-Maintained